jalzueta/nearbuyTest/readme.md

 ###This is the resultant App for the iOS Test for Nearbuy.

-Tha App is a POI region administrator.
+Tha App is a POI Region administrator/tester.

-You can **create, edit and delete up to 15 POI Regions**.
-Number of POI Regions is limitated because of Apple's restrictions.
+You can **create, edit and delete up to 15 POI Regions** (the number of POI Regions is limited because of Apple's restrictions when working with geofencing).

-**The App then will detect when the user enters any POI Region**, and then sends a request for receiving a Push Notification related with the POI Region entered.
+The **App detects when the user enters any POI Region**, and then sends a request to receive a Push Notification related with the POI Region entered.

-For receiving another Push Notification for an entered POI Region, **the user should first exit and re-enter into it**.
+For receiving another Push Notification for an already entered POI Region, **the user should first exit and re-enter into it**.

+**This system works with the App running in foreground, with the App running in background and also when the App has been killed.**
-**User can activate/deactivate the Push Notification reception** separatelly when App has been sent to **background** and when App has been **killed**.
+User can **activate/deactivate the Push Notification reception** separately when the App has been sent to **background** and when the App has been **killed.**

-The App shows all the configured POI Regions into a **map**, entered POI Regions in green color, and exit POI in orange.
+The App shows all the configured POI Regions into a list and also in a map, entered POI Regions in green color, and exit POI in orange color.

 These are some screenshots: